susanfung/Talks/From_Solo_Struggle_to_Team_Triumph_Harnessing_New_Tech_As_A_Mob.md

-# From Terra-fied to Terra-firm: A Mob's Quest to Conquer Terraform
+# From Solo Struggle to Team Triumph: Harnessing New Tech As A Mob

 ## Talk Resources
 * [Slides](https://www.canva.com/design/DAGTekfDxOg/qepIO6eoUKd-e52fNAKjkw/edit)